 What will hospitals be like in 50 years

-After noting that the Royal College of Physician’s Annual conference in 2018 was to be focused on Innovation in Medicine and that one important factor to be covered at the conference is how will digital technology transform healthcare in the future – this got us wondering what would futuristic hospitals look like and how will they operate over the next fifty years and beyond?
+After noting that the Royal College of Physician’s Annual conference in 2018 was to focus on Innovation in Medicine and that one important factor to be covered at the conference is how will digital technology transform healthcare in the future.
+This got us wondering what would futuristic hospitals look like and how will they operate over the next fifty years and beyond?
 Will hospitals still need as many pillows, slide sheets and cubicle curtains in 50 years time?
 Or will they work in a different way.

 We look back to the beginning of public healthcare in the UK to start to understand what might happen next.

 Hospitals, as we know them today, have only been available to the general UK public since the late 19th Century.
 Florence Nightingale’s famous Crimean War exploits in 1856 prompted the modern nursing reforms and convinced many more young girls to pursue a career in nursing across the country.
 By 1875, when the Public Health Act was introduced, there were new hospitals being built to specialise in specific diseases.
 Hospitals were treating an average of 9,000 patients each per year.
 Britain had the most extensive public health system in the world at that time.

 The NHS took control of the majority of British hospitals when it launched in 1948 (70 years young this year – Happy Birthday to the NHS!)